Skip to Content

 And if you don’t want to keep having to look at your phone, make sure you grab the printable instructions on how to make slime with glue and soap.

-All of the supplies for slime show up right on your doorstep!
+All of these slime craft ideas show up right on your doorstep in just a few days!

 If you get bored of doing the same slime recipes over and over…